Use this troubleshooting guide to help to identify and resolve commonly encountered issues during Cards development.

 There are a number of possible reasons for this.
 Here are some suggestions and ways to troubleshoot:

-- Your Player Card has yet to be whitelisted.
-Please run your example URL through the Card Validator, and click the Request Approval button to begin the whitelist process.
+- Your Player Card has yet to be added to the allowlist.
+Please run your example URL through the Card Validator, and click the Request Approval button to begin the allowlist process.

 - Your website has a robots.txt file that is blocking us from getting your Card metadata.
 To learn how to diagnose this case, click here.